TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 ## Overview

-Instead of rewriting to a HTTP endpoint using [Url Rewriting](../url-rewriting), you now can tell Tyk to internally run its request pipeline one more time, but for another specified endpoint.
+Instead of rewriting to a HTTP endpoint using [URL Rewriting](../url-rewriting), you now can tell Tyk to internally run its request pipeline one more time, but for another specified endpoint.
 This is called <b>looping</b>.

 In order to specify a loop, in the target URL you specify a string in the following format: